kajalv/advanced-cpp/cPlusPlus/notes/README.md

 # Range-based for loops

 Have used it for arrays and vectors.
 But, can also be used for characters in a string.

+# Notes

+NULL is not a keyword.
+C++11 has nullptr type.